 When a third party contacts us on your behalf

 - Personal data provided by a third party such as your name, contact details and specific circumstances.
-This could be from friends, family or government agencies.
+This could be from friends, family, employers or government agencies.

 When you are invited to attend a Royal event or visit a Royal site either by us or a third party

 - On some occasions, we may also collect your date of birth and place of birth, and whether or not you have a criminal record (for security accreditation purposes), dietary requirements, details of any required special access arrangements, and details of your vehicle if applicable;

 - If you are eligible to bring a companion, we may also collect their information;

 - Footage from CCTV security cameras around the Royal residences, galleries and shops;

 - If you have an accident whilst visiting, we will ask you to complete an accident form on which we ask for your name, contact details, and nature of your injury.

 When you meet a Member of The Royal Family, or their representative during a visit, reception or other event